Year 6

 Homework

-In Maths, pupils are given a homework folder and receive a task each week, which either consolidates prior learning or prepares them for the next topic.
-Pupils are also encouraged to practise their times tables to 12 x 12 on a regular basis.
-Teachers may set online homework using websites such as Times Table Rockstars, Sumdog, Mathletics and MyMaths.
-Pupils will record their log-in details, to access these websites, in their homework diaries.
+Mathematics: Pupils are given a weekly task that either revises prior learning or prepares them for new topics.
+Alongside this, pupils are encouraged to practise their times tables up to 12 × 12.
+Teachers may also set online activities through platforms such as Times Table Rockstars, Sumdog, Mathletics or MyMaths.
+Log-in details for these sites are recorded in homework diaries.

-There is a weekly Homework Club where pupils are able to complete both written and online homework with the support from a member of staff.
+To support all pupils, a weekly Homework Club is available, where children can complete written or online work with guidance from a member of staff.

 Day 1